coderdj/kodiaq/_sources/usage.txt

 ------------------

-The messages window displays the last 1000 lines of the DAQ log file as well as any messages for the user.
+The messages window displays the last 1000 lines of the DAQ log file as well as any messages for the user (certain messages are not recorder in the log).
 Scrolling is done with the arrow keys or the mouse wheel.
 In order to place a message in the log file use the "Broadcast Message" command.
 If you want to see something older than 1000 lines you have to look up the actual DAQ log files.